import-brain/basic_calc/README.md

 - [ ] Add comments in calc.py to elaborate on usage of dictionary for functions
 - [ ] Add ability for program to read from config file for options (e.g. rounding place, save to file, etc.)
 - [x] Reconstruct program structure to support switch arguments based function as a precursor to using TKinter
-- [ ] Possibly in the future: Rebuild app using TKinter
+- [ ] Possibly in the future: Rebuild app using TKinter / or construct a front end enclosing the current code, given that it can be used in a headless environment